camlawlorforsyth/ACCEPT_project/HEAsoft_install.md

-# HEAsoft Install #
+# HEAsoft and CIAO Install #

-Instructions to properly install CIAO, Astropy, photutils, as required for the CAS analysis, as well as HEAsoft, FTOOLS, and PyXspec, as required by the SPA analysis.
+Instructions to properly install CIAO, Astropy, photutils, as required for the CAS analysis, as well as GSL, WCSlib, HEAsoft, FTOOLS, and PyXspec, as required by the SPA analysis.

 ## During CentOS 6.10 Installation ##

 Choose the 'Minimal Desktop' group from the install options when using the full DVD iso.

 Disable Kdump in order to use as much system memory as possible.

+Note that CentOS 6.10 uses a bash shell.

 ## Install Guest Additions ##